The Graduate Program

 The Linguistics Department undertakes to provide support packages for all the students that it admits, with a support commitment five years, subject to maintenance of satisfactory academic standing.
 All support packages include the cost of tuition, fees, and a salary or living stipend; consult the department for current stipend levels.
 Almost all support packages involve a mixture of fellowship, Research Apprenticeship (RA), and Teaching Apprenticeship (TA) positions, spread out over the five year period.

 We admit only as many students as can be supported.
-Prospective applicants should apply for an extramural fellowship (such as a Mellon Fellowship, Jacob K. Javits Fellowship, or National Science Foundation Fellowships (NSF); or an equivalent type of fellowship from another country, such as the Canadian SSHRC fellowship) where possible.
+Prospective applicants should apply for an extramural fellowship (such as the National Science Foundation Fellowships (NSF) Graduate Research Fellowship Program (GRFP) or an equivalent type of fellowship from another country, such as the Canadian SSHRC fellowship) where possible.
+UCLA’s Division of Graduate Education provides a publicly accessible, searchable database of funding opportunities.
 Prospective applicants who have been granted such fellowships generally have an excellent chance of admission.

 Available financial awards vary from year to year.
 The following outlines the principal sources: